 It's quite possible that "a witch cast a spell on Fiona" is just something her parents came up with to explain things to her, and that the whole changing at day and night was her natural state because of her father's origin.

 This can be explained through What Could Have Been.
-In the original script, Fiona was BORN an ogre to the late King and Queen of Duloc (who were probably human).
-They locked her away in the tower, lying that she was "of such rare beauty" she was kidnapped.
+In the original script, Fiona was BORN an ogre to the late King and Queen of Duloc (who were human).
+They locked her away in the tower, lying that she was "such a rare beauty" she was kidnapped.
 They died, and an ambitious regent (implied but never confirmed to be Farquaad) took over rule of Duloc.
-When Fiona was old enough to assume the throne, she escaped the tower and encountered a witch named Bib Fortuna (a reference to the Star Wars character of the same name), who is the "witch" Fiona mentions in the movie.
-Bib gives Fiona a potion (rather than casting a spell) to make her beautiful, but warns that she will change between her human and ogress forms (apparently randomly, no mention of "by night one way, by day another") until she finds true love.
+When Fiona was old enough to assume the throne, she escaped the tower and encountered a witch named Dama Fortuna (which means Dame Fortune or Lady Luck), who is the "witch" Fiona mentions in the movie.
+Fortuna gives Fiona a potion (rather than casting a spell) to make her beautiful, but warns that she will change between her human and ogress forms (apparently randomly, no mention of "by night one way, by day another") until she finds true love.
 She was later whisked away by her dragon guardian and returned to the tower.
 So summa summarum: She wasn't cursed to be an ogre at night, she was already an ogre, and the "spell" the witch cast was to turn her human.